amyspencerproject/news-homepage/README.md

 ```

 - This expression says if the aria-expanded value is true then change it to false and vice versa.
 This allowed me to get rid of all my if/else statements for hiding and showing elements based on the value of aria-expanded attribute.
 All that is taken care of with `classList.toggle()`

+- My code had a warning when checked for accessibility.
+Inside of the `<nav>` I had designated the modal div surrounding the `<ul>` with `role="navigation"` which is like calling out navigation twice on for a screen reader.
+I removed the `role="navigation"`.
+I also learned that Chrome dev tools has an accessibility tool that lets you look at what the screen reader will be reading with regards to your elements.

 ## Author